 Several years ago, I sought to add another product to my publishing business.
 I looked at options and considered alternatives.
 Two possibilities rose to the top.
 I began investigating both, planning to pursue whichever path opened up first.
-Instead, they did.
-So, I embarked on two nearly simultaneous publication launches: AnswerStat magazine (addressing medical call centers) and Answer Plus Newsletter (for telephone answering services).
+Instead, they both did.
+So, I embarked on two nearly simultaneous publication launches: AnswerStat (information hub for healthcare contact center news and resources) and Answer Plus Newsletter (for telephone answering services).

-AnswerStat is an advertiser-supported magazine, in which ad revenues cover the production and distribution costs; it is a model in which I take all the risks (I could lose money—and have on a few issues—or realize a profit, which are beginning to occur on a somewhat regular basis).
+AnswerStat used to be an advertiser-supported magazine, in which ad revenues cover the production and distribution costs; it is a model in which I take all the risks (I could lose money—and have on a few issues—or realize a profit, which are beginning to occur on a somewhat regular basis).
 In contrast, Answer Plus Newsletter was a custom publication in which a sponsor covered all the costs.
 In this endeavor, my risks were minimal and a modest profit was ensured.
 (AnswerStat is still going strong, but I pulled the plug on Answer Plus after two issues.)

 So, guess what?
 It was a confusing challenge.
 So much so, that I’ll never again launch two products at the same time.
 Really.

 Wordsmith Peter DeHaan is a magazine publisher by day and a writer by night.
 Visit peterdehaan.com to receive his newsletter, read his blog, or connect on social media.